WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Display_Silk/index.md

 ### Using Meadow.Desktop's Display

-When running a Meadow.Desktop app, you can immediately access its integrated Silk.NET display by referencing the `Display` property exponsed by `Device`:
+When running a Meadow.Desktop app, you can immediately access its integrated Silk.NET display by referencing the `Display` property exposed by `Device`:

 ```csharp
 IResizablePixelDisplay display = Device.Display;
 ```

-The default display says is 320x240, which is Project Lab's onboard display's resolution.
+The default display size is 320x240, which is the same as Project Lab's onboard display.

 ### Adjust `Display` dimensions and scaling

-Since that `Device.Display` is a `IResizablePixelDisplay`, you can change the resolution to whatever dimensions you want using the `Resize()` method:
+Since that `Device.Display` is a `IResizablePixelDisplay`, you can change the display's resolution to whatever you want using the `Resize()` method:

 ```csharp
 Device.Display.Resize(width: 400, height: 300);